MerchV/iOSCrashReporter/README.md

 This PHP file will receive the subject and body parameters sent in an HTTP POST request from the crash reporter.
 Then, the crash report is sent to the e-mail address specified using the Linux mail program.

-Extract just the HealthManager.swift file from this repository.
-Edit line 33 and change the URL to the PHP file.

-To use HealthManager just initialize the class and keep a strong reference to it, perhaps in AppDelegate:
+## CONFIGURATION

+In AppDelegate:
+1. Import iOSCrashReporter
+2. Set the URL to your PHP file to the static ENDPOINT variable on CrashReporter.
+3. Initialize CrashReporter.
+You don't need to keep a reference to it.

 ```
 import UIKit
+import iOSCrashReporter // 1

 @UIApplicationMain
 class AppDelegate: UIResponder, UIApplicationDelegate {

     var window: UIWindow?
-    private var crashReporter: HealthManager!

-    func application(_ application: UIApplication, willFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey : Any]? = nil) -> Bool {
+    func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
-        crashReporter = HealthManager() // This also works: let _ = HealthManager()
+        CrashReporter.ENDPOINT = URL(string: "https://your-web-host.com/crash.php")! // 2
+        _ = CrashReporter() // 3
         return true
     }

 }

 ```

-Curiously, it also seems to work without keeping a strong reference to it.
+## TESTING
+When testing for a crash, remember that the crash signal won't be captured while connected to the Xcode debugger.
+Run the app without being connected to Xcode to try a crash.

-## DEMO PROJECT
+## REPORTS

-To try the demo project in this repository, edit line 33 to add your PHP file URL string.
-Build and run the Xcode project on the simulator or device, then stop the project in Xcode.
-Launch the app again on the simulator or device.
-Signals won't be sent while connected to the Xcode debugger, but exceptions will.
-On the app, select "Cause Exception Crash" or "Cause Signal Crash."

 An e-mail for an exception crash will look like this: